jon-weisz/rosDocker/README.md

     docker commit --author="FIXME" --message="FIXME" FIXME_75f05d8f7da3 oleg/ros:FIXME

-Note, for starting master and child nodes directly from the container console, not from vlc you can use preinstalled `tmux` multiplexer of consoles
+Note, for starting master and child nodes directly from the container console (not from vnc) you can use preinstalled `tmux` multiplexer of consoles

 TODO
 ---